loredanacirstea/thRoTrans/README.md

 ------------------
  - R code:
     - terminology maintenance and browsing, with a simple User Interface included
-    - algorithm for creating a computable translation in Romanian
+    - algorithm for creating a computable translation in Romanian, extendable to any other Latin language, exemplified on 500 histological concepts
+ - computability:
+    - no linking words
+    - only one term per concept (no synonyms for the terms)
+    - only one translation for each Latin word / expression (no synonyms for words / expressions)
+    - 1:1 ratio between the Latin words and the new language words for each term
-        - extendable to any other Latin language
+    - words similar to Latin will be preferred
-        -
+    - terms with fewer words will be preferred.
  - suggestions for improving Terminologia Histologica from a morpho-semantic point of view.
- -
+ - issues with Terminologia Histologica as it was published at the time when the thesis was written (final version - August 2014)

 Links
 -------